jsan712/data-publication/README.md

-# digital-publication
+# data-publication
-This is the GitHub pages site created in my Digital Publication class that I took in the Spring 2024 Quarter at UChicago.
+This is the GitHub pages site created in my Data Publication course that I took in the Spring 2024 Quarter at UChicago.